 This doesn’t sit well with Don, and as he leaves, he tells Pete that he doesn’t want it this way.
 Pete couldn’t be happier.

 Don races to Joan’s apartment, where her mother answers the door.
 After a short wait, Joan appears in an emerald green kimono.
 The mother disappears.
 “I wanted to tell you it’s not worth it,” Don says.
 “And if we don’t get Jaguar, so what?
 Who wants to be in business with people like that?”
 Joan seems surprised.
-“I was told everyone was on board,” Don explains that he said no, but they voted after he left the room.
+“I was told everyone was on board,” Don explains.
+He said no, but they voted after he left the room.
 “You’re a good one, aren’t you?” she says.
 “So, you understand what I’m saying?”
 “Yes, I do,” Joan says.
 “I’m all right.
 And thank you.”

 Joan sends him off as Don leaves with a tender touch to the cheek.
 He goes home to prepare, feeling like he’s saved Joan and preserved his chance to win fairly and squarely.